Objectives, Methods & Strategies

 The Language Program of the Department of Spanish and Portuguese at The University of Texas-Austin focuses on the development of three types of competencies:

-- Communication competence: communicative abilities in Spanish/Portuguese such as pragmatic uses of language, cultural background and perspectives.
+- Communication competence: communicative abilities in Spanish/Portuguese such as pragmatic uses of language, cultural backgrounds and perspectives.

 - Conceptual competence: critical-thinking abilities developed through the analysis of language as a conceptual, symbolic system.